WPoelman/WPoelman.github.io/content/_index.md

 # Wessel Poelman

-I work at the [KU Leuven](https://www.kuleuven.be/english/kuleuven/index.html) as a PhD student in the [LAGoM](https://www.lagom.cs.kuleuven.be/) group from [Miryam de Lhoneux](https://people.cs.kuleuven.be/~miryam.delhoneux/).
+I work at the [KU Leuven](https://www.kuleuven.be/english/kuleuven/index.html) as a PhD student in the [LAGoM](https://www.lagom.cs.kuleuven.be/) group of [Miryam de Lhoneux](https://people.cs.kuleuven.be/~miryam.delhoneux/).
 My research focuses on multilingual natural language processing, in particular: incorporating under-used resources, evaluation and sampling.

 Before coming to Belgium, I worked at the [Technical University of Munich](https://www.tum.de/en/) in Germany for half a year as a research associate (Wissenschaftlicher Mitarbeiter).